 Once you’ve had enough relaxing time at the beach or in the lagoon, it is well worth following the very short walking trail up the hill towards the Wattamolla lookout, officially known as the Providential Point Lookout.

-The lookout has a small fenced viewing area and it’s great to just hang out there for some time to soak up the fresh air and the panoramic views.
-The large cliffs on both sides of the fenced cliff edge are very impressive.
+The lookout has a small fenced viewing area and it’s great to just hang out there for a little while and soak up the fresh air and the scenic views.
+The large cliffs on both sides of the viewing area are very impressive.

 The lookout is also accessible from the northern end of the large picnic area, close to the car park.

 The Wattamolla picnic area is actually quite impressive with several BBQ’s and covered and uncovered tables spread across a large field.
 There’s also a large toilet block as well as bins and running water.